MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-service-analytics-dashboard.md

     The app is now available to install for all individuals in your organization.

 > [!NOTE]
 > Verify your administrator has allowed users in your organization to have read/write data permissions in Omnichannel Engagement Hub.
-To learn more, see [Provide data access consent](omnichannel-provision-license.md#provide-data-access-consent).
+To learn more, see [Set up Omnichannel for Customer Service](omnichannel-provision-license.md##set-up-omnichannel-for-customer-service).

 ## Step 6: Enable Power BI reporting